-Before I get started, I want, as always to remind all of you that I am not a doctor, I’m especially not YOUR doctor, and though I am a Certified Personal Trainer, I am (likely) not YOUR CPT.
+Before I get started, I want, as always to remind all of you that I am not a doctor, I’m especially not YOUR doctor, and though I am a Certified Personal Trainer and Certified Running Coach, I am (likely) not YOUR CPT/Coach.
 So please, please, PLEASE always consult with your private physician and fitness professional before beginning an intensive fitness training program particularly if you have a chronic medical condition.

 1) Start with a stable condition and your specialist’s blessing